+The buoyancy subsystem was not able to pump fully buoyany and the vehicle was approximately 300 grams heavier than desired.
 Buoyancy created by the buoyancy engine was enough to almost overcome both the heavy nose and the downward force of the prop, but not quite.
 So the vehicle very slowly sank.